Bartlesville Radio » News » Aug. 30 Hillcrest Drive Closure to Accelerate Road Work

 Aug.
 30 Hillcrest Drive Closure to Accelerate Road Work

-Hillcrest Drive will be completely closed south of Bartlesville High School past the Caney River from Aug.
+Hillcrest Drive will be completely closed south of Bartlesville High School passed the Caney River from Monday, Aug.
 30 to September 19.
 The current detour using Shawnee Avenue will be closed.

 Bartlesville City Manager Mike Bailey said this is for the construction of the connection of the new roadway to the existing road at the Caney River.
 Bailey said the great new is that the project is way ahead of schedule.
 He said the project was expected to go way into the next calendar year, but the expect the project to be complete by December 2021.